AlemTuzlak/react-igniter/README.md

 ### **CLI Options**

-- `-u` - Adding this flag tells the CLI to check if there is a newer version of the package and if there is, asks you if you want to upgrade.
+- `rig -u` - Adding this flag tells the CLI to check if there is a newer version of the package and if there is, asks you if you want to upgrade.
+- `rig component [name]` - Shortcut for getting into the component creation command, optional name parameter, if provided the name will be set to the provided parameter
+- `rig router` - Shortcut for getting into the router creation command
+- `rig api` - Shortcut for getting into the api creation command
+- `rig config` - Shortcut for getting into the config creation command

 ## How to get it up and running?